netdata/netdata/collectors/ebpf.plugin/README.md

 ### System overview

-All charts on system overview are not enabled by default, because they would consume a lot of resources.
+All charts on system overview are not enabled by default, because they add around 100ns overhead for each function call, this number is small for a human perspective, but the functions are called many times creating an impact on host.
 See the [configuration](#configuration) section for details about how to enable them.

 #### Swap